 Farooq And Pashmina.com

-It feels bad that youngsters do not opt Pashmina weaving or embroidery as their professions, not even part-time.
-But there are people like Farooq who have a strong will to have children choose this generations old profession and lead it to the glory it enjoyed in the past.
-Farooq really appreciates working with Pashmina.com and is exceptionally grateful to us for promoting handmade Pashmina again and going against machine made pieces.
-Farooq wishes us good luck in this endeavor as we, along with him, tread the path of ethical business practices, fair trade and sustainability.
+It feels bad that youngsters do not opt for Pashmina weaving or embroidery as their profession, not even part-time.
+But there are people like Farooq who have a strong will to have children choose this generations-old profession and lead it to the glory it enjoyed in the past.
+Farooq really appreciates working with Pashmina.com and is exceptionally grateful to us for promoting handmade Pashmina again and going against machine-made pieces.
+Farooq wishes us good luck in this endeavour as we, along with him, tread the path of ethical business practices, fair trade, and sustainability.